+Where "Making Molecules Efficiently" is focused on reducing scope 1&2 emissions, "Making Molecules Circularly" is focused on reducing scope 3 emissions - often the majority of the CO2-footprint of the chemical industry.
 In The Netherlands, the majority of carbon-based chemistry starts with naphtha cracking.
-To be able to have drastic reduction of the CO2 footprint, circular concepts are needed that can reduce the amount of naphtha required.
+To achieve drastic reduction of the CO2 footprint, circular concepts are needed that can reduce the amount of naphtha required.
 These concepts can be related for example to polymers, biomass, metals and carbon dioxide itself.